The Practical Kitchen

 How to Make Mini Bagels

-We're following standard bread dough making procedure for these mini bagels.
+We're following standard dough-making procedure for these mini bagels.
 First, combine the dry ingredients in the bowl of your stand mixer.
 Then, pour the lukewarm water into the center of the bowl.

 smooth bagel dough after kneading in the bowl of a stand mixer with a dough hook.

-Shape the mini bagel dough into a ball, place it in a greased bowl, cover it, and let it rise for one hour.
+Shape the mini bagel dough into a ball, place it in a greased bowl, cover it, and let it rise until doubled in size.
+To check if the dough is ready to shape, use the fingerprint test.

 🥯 How to Shape a Mini Bagel

-Shaping mini bagels is just like shaping regular sized bagels.
-The bagels are smaller so you have to be a little gentler on the dough, but otherwise you're following the same process.
+Shaping mini bagels is just like shaping regular bagels, only smaller.
+You have to be a little gentler with the dough, but otherwise you're following the same process.

 nine balls of dough in rows of three on a lined sheet pan. three have been shaped into bagels.